hbc/DataC-shell-genomics/lessons/01_the_filesystem.md

 So how does this actually work?
 Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for filenames that match the given pattern.

-We can use the command 'echo' to see wilcards are they are intepreted by the shell.
+We can use the command `echo` to see wilcards are they are intepreted by the shell.

 ```bash
 $ echo *.fastq